withjak/threadx/README.md

 ## Why I Built This
 After spending a few years working with Clojure, I found myself missing its threading macros when I returned to Python (for a side project).
 Sure, Python has some tools for chaining operations, but nothing quite as elegant or powerful as what I was used to.

-## TODO
-- Benchmarking code for performance both time and memory (if possible).
-- Publish it on pypi